Democrats double down on Equality Act ahead of midterm elections

 “Although federal law, including Title VII, provides various protections to transgender individuals, Title VII does not prohibit discrimination based on gender identity per se," said the memo.

-“If we are successful in that legal strategy, we won’t need part of the Equality Act,” Johnson said of the Supreme Court deciding on an inclusive definition of “sex” discrimination.
+“If we are successful in that legal strategy, we won’t need part of the Equality Act,” Stacy said of the Supreme Court deciding on an inclusive definition of “sex” discrimination.

 But if the Supreme Court fails to take the case or rules against an inclusive definition of "sex" discrimination, that leaves a patchwork of precedent across the country, where LGBTQ people can be denied service for who they are in some places, like Texas, but not others, like Minnesota.
 That’s where the Equality Act comes in, according to its proponents.

-Note: Correction: A previous version of this story misnamed the Human Rights Campaign's government affairs director.
-His name is David Stacy, not Chris Johnson.